nak/pytest_mproc/docsrc/index.rst

    test takes and prioritize the longer running tests first (*@pytest.mark.tryfirst*) .
 #.
 It provides a 'global' scope test fixture to provide a single instance of a fixture across all tests, regardless of
    how many nodes
 #.
-It allows you to programatically group together a bunch of tests to run serially on a single worker process (and
+It allows you to programatically group together a bunch of tests to run serially on a single worker process
-   run these first)
+#  Support for execution across multiple machines
+#.
+It provides a better mechanism for prioritizing and configuring test execution

 Usage